 Sisters COTA general meetings are held the second Thursday of odd numbered months.
 Meetings are located at Blazin Saddles bike shop in Sisters at 6:00pm.
 Our meetings will be covering trail plans, work parties, training, and fundraising.

 The work event schedule will be posted on the COTA Calendar.
+Sign up on COTA's Meetup page to get email notifications of trail work events, movie nights & more here.

 The meeting place will be Sisters Elementary School, 611 East Cascade Avenue, Sisters, OR 97759.
 We will carpool to the work site from there.